Are you looking for information about insurance services or asset management products?

 For members of the Board of Management with a functional focus, the divisional quantitative targets are determined based on their key responsibilities.

-In all cases, the personal contribution to the Renewal Agenda is assessed alongside behavioral aspects.
-The latter is framed in a common standard ("People Letter") designed to drive cultural change across the Group, namely:
+As part of the assessment of the individual qualitative target achievement, the personal contribution to the Renewal Agenda is reviewed alongside behavioral aspects.
+The latter is framed in a common standard ("People Letter") designed to drive cultural change across Allianz Group, and comprises of customer orientation, collaborative leadership, entrepreneurship, and trust (e.g. with regard to sustainability, corporate social responsibility, and diversity as well as integrity).

-Equity-related remuneration (long-term): A virtual share award, known as “Restricted Stock Units” (RSUs).
-The grant value of the RSUs allocated equals the annual bonus of the performance year.
-The number of RSUs allocated is derived from dividing the grant value by the fair market value of an RSU at the time of grant.
+Equity-related remuneration (long-term): Equity-related remuneration is a virtual share award referred to as “Restricted Stock Units” (RSUs) with a deferred payout after four years.
+The grant value of the RSUs allocated equals the annual bonus of the previous year, i.e. the grant value is also capped at 150% of the respective target level.
+The number of RSUs allocated is derived by dividing the grant value by the fair market value of an RSU at the time of grant.
 The reward is granted in the fiscal year that follows the year under review.

 Following the end of the four-year vesting period, the company makes a cash payment based on the number of RSUs granted and the ten-day average Xetra closing price of the Allianz stock following the annual financial media conference in the year of expiry of the respective RSU plan.
-The RSU payout is capped at 200% above grant price to avoid extreme payouts.
+To avoid extreme payouts, the RSU payout is capped at 200% of the grant price.
 The relevant share price used to determine the final number of RSUs granted and the 200% cap is only available after sign-off by the external auditors.
 Outstanding RSU holdings are forfeited should a Board member leave at his/her own request or be terminated for cause.

-Variable remuneration components may not be paid, or payment may be restricted, in the case of a breach of the Allianz Code of Conduct, risk limits, or compliance requirements.
+Variable remuneration components may not be paid, or payment may be restricted, in the case of a breach of the Allianz Code of Conduct or regulatory Solvency II policies or standards, including risk limits.
 Additionally, a reduction or cancellation of variable remuneration may occur if the supervisory authority (BaFin) requires this in accordance with its statutory powers.

-The remuneration of the Board of Management is decided upon by the entire Supervisory Board based on proposals prepared by the Personnel Committee.
+The remuneration of the Board of Management is decided upon by the entire Supervisory Board, based on proposals prepared by the Personnel Committee.
 If required, outside advice is sought from independent external consultants.
 The Personnel Committee and the Supervisory Board consult with the Chairman of the Board of Management as appropriate in assessing the performance and remuneration of members of the Board of Management.
-The Chairman of the Board of Management is not present when his own remuneration is discussed.
+However, the Chairman of the Board of Management is not present when his own remuneration is discussed.

 Information about the total remuneration of the Board of Management and the Allianz Equity Incentive Plan (AEI) is provided in the appendix to our Annual Report.